Melittin: Function

 The principal function of melittin as a component of bee venom is to cause pain and destruction of tissue of intruders that threaten a beehive.
-However, in honey bees, melittin is not only expressed in the venom gland, but also in other tissues when infected with pathogens.
-The two venom molecules, melittin and secapin, that are over-expressed in honey bees infected with various pathogens, possibly indicate a role for melittin in the immune response of bees to infectious diseases.
+However, melittin is expressed, not only in the venom gland, but also in other tissues when the bee is infected with various pathogens.
+The over-expression of melittin (as well as secapin, another venom molecule) in infected honey bees may indicate that it plays a role in the immune response of bees to infectious diseases.

 Structure

 Melittin is a small peptide with no disulfide bridge; the N-terminal part of the molecule is predominantly hydrophobic and the C-terminal part is hydrophilic and strongly basic.
-In water, it forms a tetramer but it also can spontaneously integrate itself into cell membranes.
+In water, it forms a tetramer, but it also can spontaneously integrate itself into cell membranes.

 Mechanism of action

-Injection of melittin into animals and humans causes pain sensation.
-It has strong surface effects on cell membranes causing pore-formation in epithelial cells and the destruction of red blood cells.
+Injection of melittin into animals and humans causes pain sensations.
+It has strong surface effects on cell membranes, causing pore formation in epithelial cells and the destruction of red blood cells.
 Melittin also activates nociceptor (pain receptor) cells through a variety of mechanisms.

-Melittin can open thermal nociceptor TRPV1 channels via cyclooxygenase metabolites resulting in depolarization of nociceptor cells.
-The pore forming effects in cells causes the release of pro-inflammatory cytokines.
+Melittin can open thermal nociceptor TRPV1 channels via cyclooxygenase metabolites, resulting in depolarization of nociceptor cells.
+The pore-forming effects in cells cause the release of pro-inflammatory cytokines.
 It also activates G-protein-coupled receptor-mediated opening of transient receptor potential channels.
-Finally melittin up-regulates the expression of Nav1.8 and Nav1.9 sodium channels in nociceptor cell causing long term action potential firing and pain sensation.
+Finally, melittin up-regulates the expression of Nav1.8 and Nav1.9 sodium channels in nociceptor cell, causing long-term action-potential firing and pain sensation.

 Melittin inhibits protein kinase C, Ca2+/calmodulin-dependent protein kinase II, myosin light chain kinase, and Na+/K+-ATPase (synaptosomal membrane).
 Melittin blocks transport pumps such as the Na+-K+-ATPase and the H+-K+-ATPase.